hspb2024/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - List at least two concrete bugs you noticed at the start
   (for example: "the secret number kept changing" or "the hints were backwards").

+A: There were many problems that were easily noticeable with the game after running it the first time.
+As soon as you were going to make your first guess on normal difficulty I had chosen a number within the correct range of possible values, but it first did not decrease my attempt limit from 7 to 6.
+It had stayed at 7.
+After guessing more times, the attempt limit began to go down, however, it had constantly kept saying that the value was lower than that.
+I had put 1 as one of the values, and it still said that it was lower which is impossible because 1 should be the lowest value you are able to input.
+I was even able to plug in a number that is out of the range from 1-100.

 ---

 ## 2. How did you use AI as a teammate?